JustusAdam/justusadam.github.io/_drafts/a-flawed-argument.md

 Now as *reason* is the tool we use to make statements about the world it is by definition the tool to determine truth.

 Now if you want to go down the road of Descartes and question whether human/your perception of the world is accurate at all then yes, there is a leap of "faith" required.
-This is necessary as there is not inherent proof, actually not even the possibility of a proof, that what we/you/I experience is actually real.
+This is necessary as there is no inherent proof, actually not even the possibility of a proof, that what we/you/I experience is actually real.
 Therefore if it wasn't real, for instance if you were simply subject of a simluation, then you could not make true statements of the real world but you may not even be aware of it.
-The same is true for causality, the principle that unerlies all human made predictions about nature.
+The same is true for causality, the principle that underlies all human made predictions about nature.

 I want to make clear though that I don't really believe it is a leap of "faith" to trust your senses and causality, at least not in the same way religion is.
 The reason is that your senses "make sense".